syncopika/trip-planner/README.md

 npm install
 ```

 For setting up the iframe that contains the map, run `npm run setup-map-dev`.
 This will create a `bundle.js` file used by `mapIframe.html` in `/public` (which contains all the components needed for building the iframe).
 You'll have to add your MapBox API token to `iframeSetup.ts` first to use a MapBox map style.
-Otherwise, I have a default map style and tiles that we can use for free thanks to [Stamen Design](http://maps.stamen.com/#terrain/12/37.7706/-122.3782).
+Otherwise, I have a default map style and tiles from OpenStreetMap.
 I'm not sure having a separate build step for the iframe is quite right but for now it works :).

 ### database/api server setup
 For the backend, I went with PostgreSQL.
 For this project my test db is called `trip_planner_test` and I have 2 tables called `users` and `destinations`.
 I currently don't have any login functionality so the `users` table is not important atm. `destinations` is where all users' destination information is supposed to go.
 See notes.txt for more info about those tables.